PedroChaps/pedrochaps.github.io/README.md

 I had already some ideias in mind that I had previously thought would look nice, so I started implementing them first.
 The first feature was the Navbar.
 I wanted a Navbar that wouldn't look like a Navbar at first but as the user scrolled, it would snap in place, staying at the top of the page - that could be accomplished with the `sticky` class from Tailwind.
 Besides an interactive Navbar, I also wanted the buttons in it to look a certain way.
-I had seen the following video 🚧 TODO Meter video 🚧 and I felt in love with the buttons; I had to have something similar in my website!
+I had seen the following video 🚧 TODO Meter video mas com integração no github 🚧 and I felt in love with the buttons; I had to have something similar in my website!
 So, talking inspiration from the video, the final Navbar was the following: